 When you’ve made the decision to buy a washing machine, things can get confusing.
 There are so many types to choose from, from top load machines to front load machines, and then you have fully-automatic and semi-automatic machines – but what do the terms mean?
-How can you find the right washing machine to suite your laundry needs?
+Find out how to use semi-automatic washing machines to meet your laundry needs.

 It’s important to consider what you want out of a washing machine, like: